Cisco DevNet: Learning Labs

 DevNet's Learning Labs provide individual labs, learning modules, and learning tracks for coders of all skill levels.
 Developers and students can learn coding basics.
 Network engineers can get more familiar with Software Defined Networking (SDN) and other networking-specific areas.
 Experienced coders can get more in-depth training on Cisco APIs.

 Sandboxes

 Sandboxes on DevNet provide a free space where people can try out their code in a network environment.
 Depending on the product, some sandboxes are virtual while others utilize lab equipment.

 Sample Code

 DevNet sample code exists can be uploaded from a GitHub repository to the DevNet Code Exchange.
 This tool allows developers to find, download, and contribute to code.
-You can also find DevNet sample code from the CiscoDevNet GitHub organization on ciscodevnet.github.io.

 DevNet Exchange

 The DevNet Exchange displays a variety of solutions, applications, and code that has been developed with Cisco products in mind by Cisco Partners.
-The site allows developers to explore code by other developers as well as provides a platform to showcase code.
+The site allows developers to explore code from other developers and provides a platform to showcase code.